Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Features

--   Biomes generally cause less lag than feature generation
+-   Biomes generally cause less lag than feature generation.
--   Hundreds of iterations per chunk of a multi-block feature have been achieved at a low-performance cost
+-   Hundreds of iterations per chunk of a multi-block feature have been achieved at a low-performance cost.
--   Thousands of iterations per chunk of multi-block features negatively impact gameplay
+-   Thousands of iterations per chunk of multi-block features negatively impact gameplay.
--   Hundreds of thousands of iterations per chunk of a single-block feature have been achieved at a low-performance cost
+-   Hundreds of thousands of iterations per chunk of a single-block feature have been achieved at a low-performance cost.
 -   Thousands of instances of features *per chunk* comes at little cost.
 -   Tens of thousands of feature instances *per chunk* yields a noticeable impact on chunk loading.
 -   Hundreds of thousands of instances of features *per chunk* slows chunk loading to an unbearable crawl.